orbeon/orbeon-forms-doc/form-runner/api/persistence/search.md

 ## Drafts

-The `<drafts>` element is used to tell the implementation of the persistence API which documents we're interested in, and thus which documents it must return:
+The `<drafts>` element is used to tell the implementation of the persistence API which documents to return with respect to drafts:

 - If the element is present, it must contain one of the following values:
     - `exclude`: don't include drafts.
 This value isn't used by Form Runner, but could be used in the future, and [SINCE 2016.2] is supported by the persistence for relational databases.